Ultimate Logo API Guide in 2026: Which Free Company Logo API to Pick, And When Paying Is Actually Worth It

 | Brandfetch throughput | Included | 1,000 requests / 5 min / IP, 2,400 requests / 5 min / customer | Depends on traffic shape | N/A | Logo API docs | 429s after that |

-That NinjaPear number matters more than people think.
-300 requests/minute works out to ~12.96M requests/month if you annualize it over a 30-day month.
-That is well above Logo.dev’s public 500K, 1M, and 5M plan caps.
+That NinjaPear number is worth calling out.
+300 req/min works out to ~12.96M requests/month if you annualize it over a 30-day month.
+That is above Logo.dev’s public 500K, 1M, and 5M caps.

-A quick note on Logo.dev pricing: the brief referenced $280/year for Startup and $1,260/year for Pro.
-Their public pricing page I checked showed $400/year and $1,800/year on annual billing.
-I’m using the live public numbers because otherwise this turns into fiction.
+A note on Logo.dev pricing: the brief referenced $280/year for Startup and $1,260/year for Pro.
+The public pricing page I checked showed $400/year and $1,800/year on annual billing.
+I’m using the live public numbers.

 Docs are one thing.
 Production is another.